mharrys/reversi/README.md

 Reversi
 =======
-Implementation of Reversi in Haskell which is a classic board game.
+Implementation of the classic board game Reversi in Haskell.

 How-to
 ------